hppedeaf/Camera-Animation-Hppe-Docs/docs/How To Use/Standard.md

 ### [OSC](OSC)
 This will only appear if you have the app open.
 OSC will toggled on by itself.
-:::warning
+:::warning IMPORTANT

-### OSC needs an app to function, and it is currently under construction.
+### OSC needs an app to function.

 :::